Home > Digital technologies > Cybersecurity > OSINT, cyber intelligence techniques at the service of your business

 If we confine ourselves to the field of cyber security, OSINT represents a goldmine of information that is potentially crucial to the security of organisations.
 There are several reasons for this:

-• Threat monitoring : OSINT allows cybersecurity managers to stay informed of the latest threats, vulnerabilities and attack techniques discussed on specialized forums or social networks.
+• Threat monitoring OSINT enables cybersecurity managers to keep abreast of the latest threats, vulnerabilities and attack techniques discussed on specialist forums and social networks.

-• Digital Footprint Assessment : Using OSINT, professionals can assess their organization's online exposure and identify sensitive information that could be exploited by malicious actors.
+• Digital footprint assessment Using OSINT, professionals can assess their organisation's online exposure and identify sensitive information that could be exploited by malicious actors.

-• Early detection of data leaks : OSINT can help quickly detect data leaks by monitoring dark web black markets and other platforms where this information could be put up for sale
+• Early detection of data leaks OSINT can help to detect data leaks quickly by monitoring dark web black markets and other platforms where this information could be for sale.

-• Improved security posture : By understanding how their organization is perceived from the outside, CISOs can identify and correct potential weaknesses in their security infrastructure.
+• Improving safety posture By understanding how their organisation is perceived from the outside, CISOs can identify and correct potential weaknesses in their security infrastructure.

-• Support for investigations : In the event of a security incident, OSINT can provide valuable information for attack investigation and attribution.
+• Support for investigations In the event of a security incident, OSINT can provide valuable information for the investigation and attribution of attacks.

 The techniques